The Criminal Man (Borotmokmedi) : ‘Venice’ Review – Making A Murderer

 The film opens with an extremely long shot of two white cars traversing the vast, barren land on the outskirts of Tbilisi.
 We see tidbits of the drama unfolding inside the car carrying three men without any dialogue.
 Then it goes back to the extremely long shot as both the vehicle stop in the middle of secluded land.

 The goalkeeper of the national team (Nukri Revishvili) is shot thrice and left on the road.
 George becomes the only witness to the crime.
 He hurriedly looks around to gather if someone else has seen it.
-He is intrigued by the event unfolding in front of his eyes than shocked.
+He is intrigued by the event unfolding in front of his eyes rather than being shocked.
 He prowls towards the dead victim and observes his body patiently.
 He goes back to his home and decides not to tell his sister about his accidental discovery.
-He doesn’t inform to police as well.
-As the crime gathers the media’s attention, Georges’ interest pique in to uncover the murderers on his own.
+He doesn’t inform to the police as well.
+As the crime gathers the media’s attention, Georges’ interest pique in to uncover the murderers’ identity on his own.

-The murder, the scene of crime and drama surrounding it revive his empty life.
+The murder, the scene of crime and drama surrounding it revives his empty life.
 He finds himself emotionally invested in it.
-The crime sits in his heart and mind like he has found one true love.
+The crime sits in his heart and mind like he has suddenly found one true love.
 He often goes back to the crime scene as if it imparts meaning to his life.
 At one point, he even goes back to the crime scene and lies down in the same position he found the body.

 After he could not contain his delirious state, he reveals it to his sister and takes her to visit the scene of the crime, as if it’s a sanctified place.
 In parallel, he starts an amateur investigation.
 He follows the deceased’s widow and daughter and attends the funeral to collect any evidence.
 He follows criminals to study them for his investigation.

-Giorgi Petriashvili internalized performance coupled with a blank expression and innocent face keep a layer of vagueness to his action.
+Giorgi Petriashvili’s internalized performance coupled with a blank expression and innocent face keep a layer of vagueness to his action.
 It helps the story to build on that.
 Even the supporting characters help in an exhaustive examination of Meskhi’s behaviour as a response to their normal life put to trouble in the wake of the murder.

 Similar to The Criminal Man (Borotmokmedi) – Sanctorum : ‘Venice’ Review – Joshua Gil’s mystical take on the narco-violence in Mexico

-‘The Criminal Man (Boroktmokmedi)’ has a deceptively elusive narration squarely focusing on the germination of the crime in the heart of a commoner who obsesses over the murder.
+‘The Criminal Man (Boroktmokmedi)’ has a deceptively simple narration squarely focusing on the germination of the crime in the heart of a commoner who obsesses over the murder.
 The film is not an easy watch.
 You feel every passing second like it is leisurely unravelling itself in front of your eyes.
 Every subplot and characters have a layer of ambiguity, so you have to have a well-rested mind and significant observation skills to integrate the puzzle pieces.